 - If you already have an account on MyMathLab using this combined textbook within the past 18 months, then you do not need to purchase a new code.
 Login to your account on MyMathLab, select the option to add a new course, and enter our course ID (will be posted on Canvas on the first day). - If you already have a MyMathLab account that used either the Thomas or the Lay texbook in the past 18 months, but you were unable to add our course using the previous step, please contact Pearson's customer service to result the problem.
 You should receive a reply within 36 business hours from the Pearson support team regarding your account status.
 In the meantime, you can access our course using the "temporary access" option when registering.
-Please do not pay for a new code until you receive a reply from Pearson. - If you do not have a MyMathLab account using the Thomas or Lay textbooks, or if your account is over 18 months old, you will need to purchase a new code for our course and you will be using it for other calculus and linear algebra classes for the next 18 months.
+Please do not pay for a new code until you receive a reply from Pearson. - If you do not have a MyMathLab account using the Thomas or Lay textbooks, or if your account is over 18 months old, you will need to purchase a new code for our course.
+You could buy a code either for one semester only or for 18 months with which you will be using for other calculus and linear algebra classes (Math1552, 1554, 2550, 2551) for the next 12 months.